puppetlabs/puppet-docs/source/pe/3.3/install_agents.markdown

 If you need to remove certificates (e.g., during reinstallation of a node), you can use the `puppet cert clean <node name>` command.

-Important Notes and Warnings
+Installing Agents without Internet Connectivity
 -----

-**Installing Without Internet Connectivity**

 By default, the master node hosts a repo that contains packages used for agent installation.
 When you download the tarball for the master, the master also downloads the agent tarball for the same platform and unpacks it in this repo.